athnlp/athnlp-labs/labs-exercises/neural-machine-translation.md

 (i.e., *after* the RNN).
 Does that effect any change? (**Note**: you might need to train on the original corpus).

 #### 3. (Bonus) Sampling during decoding
 Implement a sampling algorithm for your decoder.
-Asn alternative heuristic to beam search during decoding, the idea is to *sample* from the vocobulary distribution instead of taking the ``arg,max`` at each time step.
+As an alternative heuristic to beam search during decoding, the idea is to *sample* from the vocobulary distribution instead of taking the ``arg_max`` at each time step.

 Things to try out: